Final dispute over undefined vs null in JS/TS

 // true for both users

-, when we defined a property with ?
+}To be compatible with JS, when we defined a property with ? prefix,

 may not exist in the object, but if it exists it has to have a value.
 Of course,